endpoints4s/endpoints4s/documentation/manual/src/doc/guides/custom-authentication.md

 ~~~ scala src=../../../../../documentation/examples/authentication/src/main/scala/authentication/Authentication.scala#protected-endpoints-algebra
 ~~~

-The `authenticationTokenRequestHeaders` method defines request headers containing the authentication token.
+The `authenticatedRequest` method defines a request expecting an authentication token to be provided in the `Authorization` header.
 The `wheneverAuthenticated` method transforms a given `Response[A]` into another `Response[A]` that can be an `Unauthorized` HTTP response in case the client was not authenticated.
 Note that, in contrast with the previously defined `wheneverValid` method, we return a `Response[A]` rather than a `Response[Option[A]]`.